-Email frequency capping is important to ensure your customers don’t get spammed by emails from too many campaigns running at the same time.
+Email frequency management is important to ensure your customers don’t get spammed by emails from too many campaigns running at the same time.
 Most email marketing platforms offer a way to set up email capping as a generic frequency policy set for the entire database.
 At Exponea, email capping is a subset of a broader, more customizable frequency management policy that dynamically adapts to customer behavior.
-Our Frequency Management works intelligently to take into account the relative relevance of an email for a particular customer.
-If a campaign is currently not relevant for a customer, it won’t be sent to them.
+Our Frequency Management works intelligently to take into account the level of interaction and engagement of a particular customer.
 This use case shows how you can set up these custom frequency policies for yourself.

 Who should care about this use case?

 John is the CRM Director at a company that has several outreach programs managed by different team members.
 The team manages multiple automated lifecycle campaigns, promotional emails, seasonal newsletters, and triggered emails.
 Each channel and campaign have audience lists that are maintained separately.
-The team needs an overarching frequency policy to limit outbound communication, but they also want to make sure customers are informed and receive the right kind of information.
+The team needs an overarching frequency policy to limit outbound communication.

 Challenges that this use case solves

-Exponea’s frequency management intelligently limits the number of emails a customer receives based on their individual preference and interactions with your website and campaigns.
-So customers are informed – but not overwhelmed – with the right information.
+Sending too many emails to some customers can pester them, make them unsubscribe, ruin your domain reputation and ultimately erode their trust in your brand.
+But sending too few emails to loyal customers means missing out on revenue.
+Exponea’s frequency management can intelligently limit the number of emails a customer receives based on interactions with your website and campaigns.
+So customers are informed – but not overwhelmed.